canonical/kafka-operator/README.md

 of the COS relations.
 The [offers-overlay](https://github.com/canonical/cos-lite-bundle/blob/main/overlays/offers-overlay.yaml) can be used, and this step is shown in the COS tutorial.

-Next, deploy [grafana-agent](https://charmhub.io/grafana-agent) and follow the [tutorial](https://discourse.charmhub.io/t/using-the-grafana-agent-machine-charm/8896) to relate it to the COS Lite offers.
+Next, deploy [Grafana-agent](https://charmhub.io/grafana-agent) and follow the [tutorial](https://discourse.charmhub.io/t/using-the-grafana-agent-machine-charm/8896) to relate it to the COS Lite offers.

-Now, relate kafka with the grafana-agent:
+Now, relate Apache Kafka with the Grafana agent:

 ```shell
 juju relate kafka grafana-agent